 Your Docker container images will automatically be container optimized when running in Triton's bare metal Docker service.
 You can run your choice of Ubuntu, Debian, CentOS, and other distributions in Triton infrastructure containers.

 Crossbow is the core network implementaiton in SmartOS that supports virtual network interfaces (VNICs) and switches, virtual network spaces, and bandwidth management for each zone.

-The data centers in the Triton Cloud offer “shared nothing” architecture that isolates faults.
+The data centers in the public cloud offer “shared nothing” architecture that isolates faults.
 Customers can distribute workloads among multiple data centers for geographic diversity, high availability, and greater survivability in case of large scale disaster.

 Private cloud implementations may vary from Joyent’s standards and many private cloud customers also use Joyent data centers for bursting or as part of their business continuity plans.

-Triton DataCenter does not include any code from Docker Inc. Instead, Triton implements the Docker Remote API to allow cloud users to use Docker-compatible tools to manage infrastructure and applications in Triton DataCenter.
+Triton Compute does not include any code from Docker Inc. Instead, Triton implements the Docker Remote API to allow cloud users to use Docker-compatible tools to manage infrastructure and applications in Triton Compute.
 Docker images on Triton run securely and reliably in SmartOS zones.

 A term used by some infrastructure providers to specify a set of virtual machines on which Docker containers may be run.
 The customer typically manages the VM lifecycle separately from containers and pays for the VM regardless of how many containers run on it.

 On Triton, Docker containers run securely on bare metal across the entire data center, with no need to manage (or pay for) a cluster of VMs.